Festivals & Camps

 Designed to enhance conducting, rehearsing and musicianship, the UM Conducting Workshop is a teaching workshop for instrumental conductors and music educators of all levels.
 Daily activities include conducting a live ensemble of workshop participants, auditors, and members of the UM Symphonic Winds.
 Discussions include aesthetic movement, score study, rehearsal techniques, and repertoire selection.

 Members of the Grizzly Marching Band meet during the last full week before classes start to prepare for the fall season.
-We teach members marching fundamentals, musical technique and learn our full pregame show and first halftime show.
-This year, our marching band camp will not conflict with the fall orientation dates which will allow new students to prepare for the marching season and also participate fully in the orientation activities.
-This year the dates for the Grizzly Marching Band Camp are August 21-25, 2017.
+We teach members marching fundamentals, musical technique and learn our full pre-game show and first halftime show.
+New student orientation occurs during this week but we make sure that students are able to attend the essential orientation activities and still attend camp rehearsals.
+This year the dates for the Grizzly Marching Band Camp are August 19-25, 2018.
 More information can be found on the Grizzly Marching Band webpage.

 The festivals offered by the University of Montana School of Music provide many learning opportunities and rewarding experiences to musicians who attend.
 These festivals are attended by students and music professionals from throughout Montana, the Northwest region and around the country.

 The University of Montana College of Visual and Performing Arts in conjunction with the School of Music is proud to announce the 2017 edition of the UM Buddy DeFranco Jazz Festival which will occur on March 15-17, 2017.
 The emphasis of this instrumental and vocal jazz festival is on education, improvisation and the jazz language.